VeriHealth — True Health Discernment

 The VideoBot

-A two-stage platform for health reasoning and more reliable health information
+A two-stage platform for developing health discernment and applying it when it matters

-VeriHealth develops the framework for evaluating any health claim from any source, and applies that framework in real time at the moment it is needed.
-Two components, designed to work in sequence.
-Each deployable independently.
-Together, designed to produce outcomes that exceed either component independently.
+VeriHealth helps people develop the discernment to evaluate any health claim, from any source, and helps them apply it in real time, at the moment it is needed.
+Two components, designed to work together as complementary stages of a single intervention, each deployable independently.

 Component One